NYCC HAPI Graduates Well Prepared for Transition to Online Teaching

 By William Germano, B.A., D.C., M.S.

-Director of the M.S.
-Program in Human Anatomy & Physiology Instruction Program
+Former Director, M.S.in Human Anatomy & Physiology Instruction Program

 How are anatomy and physiology instructors handling the sudden conversion of their classes to the online environment?
 Well, if they are NYCC M.S. in Human Anatomy and Physiology Instruction (MSHAPI) graduates, it's business as usual.

 As programs across the country make a rapid transition to online learning, many are finding that their instructors who earned NYCC's MSHAPI are not only well prepared to teach effectively in multiple formats (such as face-to-face, hybrid and fully online), but they're also the ones leading their colleagues and institutions through these challenging times.

 The M.S. in Human Anatomy and Physiology Instruction program at NYCC is a completely online program, which equips its students with the ability to quickly adapt and respond to any situation they may encounter in their teaching careers.

 Erika Martinez, MSHAPI, '19, recently stated, "Due to our high school facility being shut down until further notice, all of our staff is having to transition to online teaching.
 I feel very comfortable doing this because of the instruction, experience and practice I received through the HAPI program at NYCC.
 Now every day, I am truly utilizing what I learned in HAPI.
 This was true even before the COVID-19 shutdown."

 Anatomy & Physiology Experts with a Solid Foundation in Pedagogy